Stoxum/casinocoin-dev-portal/content/index.md

 source | object | The source of the funds to be sent.
 *source.* address | [address](#address) | The address to send from.
 *source.* amount | [laxAmount](#amount) | An exact amount to send.
 If the counterparty is not specified, amounts with any counterparty may be used.
 (This field is exclusive with source.maxAmount)
-*source.* tag | integer | *Optional* An arbitrary unsigned 32-bit integer that identifies a reason for payment or a non-CasinoCoin account.
+*source.* tag | integer | *Optional* An arbitrary unsigned 32-bit integer that identifies a reason for payment or a non-Stoxumcoin account.
 *source.* maxAmount | [laxAmount](#amount) | The maximum amount to send.
 (This field is exclusive with source.amount) destination | object | The destination of the funds to be sent.
 *destination.* address | [address](#address) | The address to receive at.
 *destination.* amount | [laxAmount](#amount) | An exact amount to deliver to the recipient.
 If the counterparty is not specified, amounts with any counterparty may be used.
 (This field is exclusive with destination.minAmount).
-*destination.* tag | integer | *Optional* An arbitrary unsigned 32-bit integer that identifies a reason for payment or a non-CasinoCoin account.
+*destination.* tag | integer | *Optional* An arbitrary unsigned 32-bit integer that identifies a reason for payment or a non-Stoxumcoin account.
 *destination.* address | [address](#address) | The address to send to.
 *destination.* minAmount | [laxAmount](#amount) | The minimum amount to be delivered.
-(This field is exclusive with destination.amount) allowPartialPayment | boolean | *Optional* A boolean that, if set to true, indicates that this payment should go through even if the whole amount cannot be delivered because of a lack of liquidity or funds in the source account account invoiceID | string | *Optional* A 256-bit hash that can be used to identify a particular payment. limitQuality | boolean | *Optional* Only take paths where all the conversions have an input:output ratio that is equal or better than the ratio of destination.amount:source.maxAmount. memos | [memos](#transaction-memos) | *Optional* Array of memos to attach to the transaction. noDirectCasinocoin | boolean | *Optional* A boolean that can be set to true if paths are specified and the sender would like the CasinoCoin Network to disregard any direct paths from the source account to the destination account.
+(This field is exclusive with destination.amount) allowPartialPayment | boolean | *Optional* A boolean that, if set to true, indicates that this payment should go through even if the whole amount cannot be delivered because of a lack of liquidity or funds in the source account account invoiceID | string | *Optional* A 256-bit hash that can be used to identify a particular payment. limitQuality | boolean | *Optional* Only take paths where all the conversions have an input:output ratio that is equal or better than the ratio of destination.amount:source.maxAmount. memos | [memos](#transaction-memos) | *Optional* Array of memos to attach to the transaction. noDirectStoxum | boolean | *Optional* A boolean that can be set to true if paths are specified and the sender would like the Stoxum Network to disregard any direct paths from the source account to the destination account.
 This may be used to take advantage of an arbitrage opportunity or by gateways wishing to issue balances from a hot wallet to a user who has mistakenly set a trustline directly to the hot wallet paths | string | *Optional* The paths of trustlines and orders to use in executing the payment.

 ### Example